 Thinking of getting a miniature labrador retriever?
+Do they shed?
 One look at a labrador puppy and you’ll know why it’s America’s favorite dog.
 But their size and their exercise requirements make them not so suitable for very busy lives and smaller dwellings.

 Is a pint-sized version of the beloved breed the answer to our prayers?
 Are miniature labs considered purebred?
 Find out more about the breed in this article.